History of the National Broadband Network: First release sites (2011)

 These figures are for passive installation of a dark fibre to the premises.
-To activate it residence need to purchase a service from an RSP.
+To activate it residents need to purchase a service from an RSP.

 Furthermore, following the low take up rates in Tasmania, the government has adopted an opt-out model in which users are assumed to want the service unless they explicitly opt-out.

 Thus passive installation figures may be quite different from the proportion of residences that actually use the NBN service.

 Second release sites

 Fourteen second release sites comprising 54,000 premises in all states and territories were announced on 8 July 2010 with construction commencing in August 2011.

 The sites comprise premises in Aspley, Bacchus Marsh, Casuarina, Coffs Harbour, Geraldton, Gungahlin, Mandurah, Modbury, Prospect, Riverstone, South Morang, Springfield Lakes, Toowoomba and Victoria Park.

 Telstra had agreed to allow NBN Co to use its exchanges and ducts in the second release sites before the agreement was finalised.